Best Practices: Under Delivery

 What creatives are in use?
 Does the ad set contain all the recommended creative sizes?
 Are they clicking out to the appropriate landing URL?
 Is the landing URL leading to the conversion event?

-• Display: Ad sets running the below display creative sizes historically perform the best in the Quantcast Platform.
-Ensure the correct creative size is selected at the creative level and the landing URL clicks out correctly.
-Check if there are any creative rejections listed.
-Creative rejections will show up as an "!" icon next to each rejected creative with a reason and troubleshooting steps.
+• Display: Ad sets running the display creative sizes below historically perform best on the Quantcast Platform.
+Ensure the correct creative size is selected at the creative level, and the landing URL is correct.
+Check whether any creative rejections are listed.
+Creative rejections will appear as an "!" icon next to each rejected creative, with a reason and troubleshooting steps.
 Finally, make sure that the ad set is running the five recommended display sizes.
 Here is a link to a help center article on how to Upload and Add Your Creatives.

 Advanced Settings

-Advanced settings allow you to customize your ad set and ensure that your desired goals are being met.
-However, it also acts as an additional layer/filter that limits opportunities our model is allowed to bid on.
+Advanced settings let you customize your ad set and ensure your desired goals are met.
+However, it also acts as an additional layer/filter that limits the opportunities our model can bid on.

 Best Practices:

-• Viewability: Lowering viewability allows our model to have more bid opportunities.
+• Viewability: Lowering viewability increases the number of bid opportunities for our model.
 We recommend setting viewability to 55% for conversion objective campaigns.

-• Frequency: Frequency will limit how often we target and deliver an impression to the same user.
-Historically, conversion-objective campaigns have an increased chance for conversion if a user is targeted multiple times.
+• Frequency: Limits how often we target and deliver an impression to the same user.
+Historically, conversion objective campaigns have a higher conversion rate when a user is targeted multiple times.
 We recommend not setting a frequency cap, especially if the ad set was recently launched.

 • Devices: Can the ad set deliver across all devices?
 If not, it will heavily affect inventory and available bid opportunities.
 We recommend running ad sets on all devices, if possible.

-• IP Suppression: IP suppression allows you to prevent delivery to certain IP addresses.
+• IP Suppression: Prevents delivery to certain IP addresses.
 However, having a large IP suppression list will suppress cookies you may not intend to.

 To better understand audience insights, read the help center article here: Understanding Campaign and Ad Set Audience Insights